Rocketcandy/ConvertUsingHandBreakCLI/README.md

 # ConvertUsingHandBreakCLI
 Powershell Script to convert video files to smaller mkv files.

-# Prereqs
+# Pre Reqs
 1. Must have HandBreak(64-bit) installed.
 You can get it here: <https://handbrake.fr/downloads.php>
 2. Must have powershell setup to allow this script.
 See powershell setup
 3. Edit the script and change the first section of the script to match your needs

 # Running the script
-1. After you have modified the variables and changed the execution policy rigth click on the script
+1. After you have modified the variables and changed the execution policy right click on the script
 2. Select Run with Powershell
 3. You should see a Powershell window apear and you should see this apear at the top of the window: